 The Bachelor of Science degree in Astronomy and Astrophysics offered by the Ohio State University is excellent preparation for graduate study in astronomy and other physical sciences, as well as a solid grounding for becoming a teacher in the physical sciences at the primary and secondary levels.

-Call for the following:
+Schedule an advising appointment for the following:

 • Exploring and/or declaring a major